 As most successful writers have noted, becoming a successful author requires dedication and discipline.
 WordOne aims to provide this dedication and discipline by allowing you to set a goal for your writing project(s) and then letting you track your progress in reaching your goal by entering daily (or multiple times a day) word counts.

-The app calculates detailed statistics based on your entered data and provides you with useful information such as your current average words per day and the number of words a day you’d need to write in order to reach your set goal.
+The app calculates detailed statistics based on your entered data, then provides you with useful information such as your current average words per day and the number of words a day you’d need to write in order to reach your set goal.
 This will allow you to plan your writing and to gain the necessary dedication and mindset necessary for writing daily by setting a word count goal that you’d need to achieve.

 WordOne also provides you with visual indications of progress on each of your projects.
 The main project listing not only provides a progress meter which is updated as you add new session word counts, but it also colour codes the items in the project listing based on how close (or far) you are from achieving your set targets.